GoogleCloudPlatform/appengine-java-standard/README.md

 - [End-to-End tests](https://github.com/GoogleCloudPlatform/appengine-java-standard/tree/master/runtime/test)
 - [Source Code for runtime utilities](https://github.com/GoogleCloudPlatform/appengine-java-standard/tree/master/runtime/util)

-## Default entrypoint used by Java11 and Java17
+## Default entrypoint used by Java21

-The Java 11, Java 17 runtimes can benefit from extra user configuration when starting the JVM for web apps.
+The Java 21 runtime can benefit from extra user configuration when starting the JVM for web apps.

 The default entrypoint used to boot the JVM is generated by App Engine Buildpacks.
 Essentially, it is equivalent to define this entrypoint in the `appengine-web.xml` file.
 For example: